-I wanted to laugh when I saw [him], said to him, why are you so formal today?
-Didn't [we] agree that [it would be] a few friends finding a small restaurant for a simple get-together?
-There's really no need.
+I wanted to laugh when I saw (him), said to him, [ why are you so dressed up today?
+Didn't (we) agree that (it would be) a few friends finding a small restaurant for a simple get-together?
+There's really no need ].

 6. DIRECT SPEECH; INDETERMINATE

 After we had finished, my young friend said to me, [ there is nothing remarkable about these two friends of yours, they're just doing business to get by, you can tell from the clothes they wear....]

 a) The first sentence uses DIRECT SPEECH; the speaker is the 小朋友 xiǎo-péngyuo 'young friend'. 你这两个朋友 nǐ zhè liǎngge péngyou 'these two friends of yours' are (purportedly) the actual words used by the 'young friend' to the speaker.
 References to the two friends as 他们 tāmen 'they' similarly reflects the words of the 'young friend'. (混口饭吃 hùn kǒu fàn chī means 'get by' (混 hùn) 'a bite, a meal' (一口饭 yī kǒu fàn) 'to eat' (吃 chī).)

 7. DIRECT SPEECH

-Although it was after things finished, my friend told me, your young friend hasn't suffered losses yet, wait till he has fallen over a few times, he'll understand everything, he doesn't want to admit that he is working for someone else, he's stuck on keeping face, doesn't want to put himself on a low level, this is a loss that he must use sooner or later.
+Although it was after things finished, my friend told me, [ your young friend hasn't suffered losses yet, wait till he has come a cropper a few times, he'll understand everything, he doesn't want to admit that he is working for someone else, he's stuck on keeping face, doesn't want to put himself on a low level, this is a loss that he must take sooner or later ].

 Like the previous example, this purports to represent the words used by the narrator's friends, including the use of 你的小朋友 nǐ de xiǎo-péngyou 'your young friend'.

 8. DIRECT SPEECH